 Last week I was invited to meet two of my new friends in beautiful Boulder for lunch.
 After much discussion, we decided on the Boulder Dushanbe Teahouse.
 I don’t want to bore you with too much information here but this little restaurant is breathtakingly beautiful to say the least.
 The structure itself was a gift to the people of Boulder from their sister city in Dushanbe, Tajikistan and was shipped from there in crates to be reconstructed here.
 The intricate colors and carvings have to be seen in person to be fully appreciated.

 In addition to the lovely atmosphere, the company of Kirsten of My Kitchen in the Rockies and Toni of Boulder Locavore made for a wonderful time which was enhanced by the good food and the luxury of lingering over a hot cup of tea.
-Not even the inconsiderate parents of the crying baby at the next table could put a damper on our little party.

 Before departing Boulder and heading home to the messy wreck that was my home that day, Toni gave us both a couple of bunches of green garlic that she had acquired from one of her favorite farms in Boulder County, Jay Hill Farm.
 Green garlic or spring garlic as it is also known is immature garlic that is picked before the bulbs form.
 It looks very much like green onions but with a subtle and pleasant garlic scent and flavor.